muschellij2/talks/fmri_task_processing/index.md

 [1] "anat.nii"
 ```

-## T1 Coregistration to Mean fMRI

-Nothing happened!
+## Output file was the same: nothing happened!

 - `spm12_coregister_estimate` - estimates coregistration (transforms the header)
 - `spm12_coregister_reslice` - reslices the image to the same voxel dimensions (should probably be coregistered already using `estimate`)
-- `spm12_coregister` - estimates and reslices all in one.
+- `spm12_coregister` - estimates and reslices

 - Estimate the transformation, but do segmentation on native T1 space (better resolution)